 There is also an Egyptian text that states: “Atum, the god of Heliopolis, has chosen him [Darius] to be the lord of all those surrounded by the sun’s rays, knowing that he is his son.”

 Many historical books have mentioned this statue, which is 194 cm high.
-This statue dates back to 150 years BC and is related to the ancient civilization of the ancient city of Izeh.
+This statue dates back to 150 years BC and is related to an ancient civilization of the ancient city of Izeh.

 Ancient Animation Pottery